Alejopdp/sales-pilot-frontend/README.md

 #### For production

-1. You should manually change the .env.production "REACT_APP_EXTENSION_ID" variable to => "bdogiafgildacfheaaenopoofinjknkb".
+1. You should manually change the `.env.production` "REACT_APP_EXTENSION_ID" variable to => "gjobfjilbclolpaeinpedbhbehdcpebj".
 Also change the "REACT_APP_WS_API_URL" y "REACT_APP_API_URL" variables to the production URLs

-2. Then run the command npm run build:packed in the root directory
+2. Then run the command `npm run build:packed` in the root directory

 3. You should see a "packed" directory in the root directory with the build output